GWoodmansey/Bootstrap-Scala.js-Play-Modal-Example/README.md

 <H1>Bootstrap-Scala.js-Play-Modal-Example</H1>

-A basic example of using Bootstrap with Scala.js in Play using Karasiq's library to show a modal dialog
+A basic example of using Bootstrap with Scala.js in Play using Karasiq's library to show a modal dialog.

 Karasiq Scala.js – Bootstrap code works and the demo he provides is beautiful, however it is rather complicated and hard to understand.
 To grasp how it works one must have some understanding of the following technologies: